Yocxhell/GEB/README.md

 What the Program Does:
 Function: The program detects Steam profiles and character icons in screenshots and then checks these profiles to see if they match with steam profiles contained in warnlist.txt.
-Important: Do NOT assume profiles of players in warnlist.txt are all griefers, especially if profile has no current reports, however pay attention and be ready to record if they do grief.
+IMPORTANT: Do NOT assume players in warnlist.txt are all griefers, especially if profile has no current reports, however pay attention and be ready to record if they do grief.

 Detection Methods:
 Multiple Players: When SOLO_TARGETING is set to FALSE, the program will take a screenshot 2 seconds after you start the analysis.
 If no icons are detected, it will return to the options menu.